Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• Looking at the average time in days below previous high water mark of 122 days in the last 5 years of Universal Investment Strategy, we see it is relatively smaller, thus better in comparison to the benchmark SPY (123 days)
+• The average days below previous high over 5 years of Universal Investment Strategy is 122 days, which is lower, thus better compared to the benchmark SPY (124 days) in the same period.

 Performance (YTD)